MicrosoftDocs/dynamics365smb-docs/business-central/across-how-find-posted-documents-without-income-document-records.md

 ---
-title: Search for Documents without Attachments| Microsoft Docs
+title: Find Posted Documents without Incoming Documents
-Description: You can search for general ledger entries for posted purchase and sales documents that do not have incoming electronic documents, such as imported invoices.
+description: You can search for general ledger entries for posted purchase and sales documents that do not have incoming electronic documents, such as imported invoices.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP